Flower preservation: Preservation in a resin pour

 A resin pour preservation allows for flowers like roses to be preserved in a clear transparent mould, making this method a great choice for ornamental preservation of flowers.
 Two separate resin elements are mixed in equal proportions and poured into a silicone mould, often in an ice cube shape, with the flower inserted.
 With each pour, a heat gun is used to remove air bubbles that form at the surface of the pour.
 Those attempting a resin pour preservation are recommended to wear a respirator and gloves as a resin pour can give off fumes and also a considerable amount of heat.
+The preservation of real dried flowers can also be done within a bezel-based structure poured with resin.